 You may think that four seasons a year has been standard in European cultures, but the old Norse calendar had only two: summer began in mid-October, and winter in mid-April.
 The “Wheel of the Year” is a common calendar used by modern-day pagans of European ancestry and is based on the equinoxes and solstices, and the half-way moments between them to mark changes of a four-season calendar.
 The images below are of Heathen (modern-day Germanic and Norse pagan) and Celtic pagan calendars.
 If you are in the Southern hemisphere and wish to honour this calendar, Glenys of Pagaian Cosmology translates it so your celebrations are seasonally appropriate.

 There are many ways of acknowledging seasons and cycles because of the diversity of environments, traditions and beliefs that influence a culture.
 The term “pagan” may make you think of someone in pre-Christian Europe who worships multiple gods, but it actually refers to people who are “fixed or fastened” to the land, i.e. villagers and country folk.
 In other words, pagans are people who have not yet experienced cultural genocide and disconnection from their ancestral homelands and whose culture is indigenous to, or rooted in, a specific environment and place.
 Aboriginal Australians offer us a reminder of how all humans once lived “fastened” in sacred connection with our environments:

 (Clip from here.)

 Exercise: Wherever you live, consider how to describe a seasonal calendar in your area.
-You may want to use the image below as a blank canvas, and an Aboriginal seasonal calendar as an example.
-Consider how this may be different to the environment and seasonal calendar of your blood ancestors from another land.
-Consider how you might honour this knowledge in your life today.
-(Image from here.)
+You may want to use the image below adapted from this template as a blank canvas, with this complex blended calendar offering some inspiration.

 If you value this content, please engage in reciprocity by living, sharing and giving.